nabin3/RSS-feed-agg/README.md

 ## "DELETE /v1/feed_follows/{feedFollowID}"
         nothing needed in header, body.
 Just need a query parameter holding feedFollowID

-* "GET /v1/feed_follows"
+## "GET /v1/feed_follows"
     * header:
         ApiKey gjsagj664871684...............
-        Need api_key only and this endpoint will serve feed_follows of the user whoos api_key was is included in header
+        Need api_key only and this endpoint will serve feed_follows of the user whoose api_key was is included in header

     * response format:
         [